mui/mui-x/docs/src/pages/components/data-grid/filtering/filtering.md

 Use the `filterModel` prop to control the size of the pages.

-You can use the `onFilterModelChange` to listen to changes to the filters and update the prop accordingly.
+You can use the `onFilterModelChange` prop to listen to changes to the filters and update the prop accordingly.

 ```jsx
 <DataGrid